Langford, Nottinghamshire: Population

-At the time of the 2001 census, the most recent census data available for Langford, it had a population of 100 with 37 households.
-This is less than in previous centuries – in 1801 it was 124, 1811 was 118, 1821 was 147, etc. Until 1901, 145 (at that time the village had its own school with two teachers) there was a 20% decrease in the population.
+At the time of the 2001 census, it had a population of 100 with 37 households.
+This was less than in previous centuries – in 1801 it was 124, 1811 was 118, 1821 was 147, etc. Until 1901, 145 (at that time the village had its own school with two teachers) there was a 20% decrease in the population.
 There was one more increase in the population in 1911 of 9% but there was then a steady decrease until 1960.

 However, the fewest people to ever live in Langford is none, as in "1593 the village was 'dispeopled' to make way for sheep".
 This also resulted in the present site of the village to be about half a mile from its previous site.

 The population density of England and Wales between 1880 and 1960 has been increasing at a steady rate whereas Langford has barely changed at all in comparison.
 Langford has had small changes in its population density but overall in the 80-year period it has slightly decreased.

+The parish reported a population of 104 residents at the 2021 census.